Pharmacogenomics and radiogenomics

 Several projects will be the focus of initial VPCC pharmacogenomics and radiogenomics research:

-- Next generation sequencing (NGS) of DNA from patients treated for acute lymphoblastic leukaemia (ALL) who have experienced serious adverse events considered as unacceptable toxicities will identify genetic variants linked to the risk of specific toxicities.
+Whole genome sequencing from patients treated for acute lymphoblastic leukaemia (ALL) who have experienced serious adverse events considered as unacceptable toxicities will identify genetic variants linked to the risk of specific toxicities.
+Patients are being screened for 27 gene:drug pairs to identify high-risk metaboliser states that may predispose to toxicity.
 Genetic variants will then be studied in the lab towards screening drugs that can either prevent or reduce the risk.

-- An international pharmacogenomics implementation clinical trial known as “GO-PGx” will be opened at the respective children’s cancer centres located at The Royal Children’s Hospital and Monash Children’s Hospital to assess the relative risks of: (i) heart damage from anthracycline drugs; (ii) hearing loss (ototoxicity) from cisplatin chemotherapy; or (iii) reduced bone marrow function (myelosuppression) from mercaptopurine.
+This trial will be opened at the respective children’s cancer centres located at The Royal Children’s Hospital and Monash Children’s Hospital to assess the relative risks of: (i) heart damage from anthracycline drugs; (ii) hearing loss (ototoxicity) from cisplatin chemotherapy; or (iii) reduced bone marrow function (myelosuppression) from mercaptopurine.
 These drugs are used to treat several types of common paediatric cancers, including ALL, various types of sarcomas and germ cell tumours.
 Risk reports will be reviewed by the child’s treating oncologist and there will be discussion with the family regarding whether changes to the treatment plan will be made.
 We will also set up consumer-led focus groups at both Melbourne-area children’s hospitals.

 - Prof David Eisenstat – The Royal Children’s Hospital/Murdoch Children’s Research Institute